CSD Homomorphisms Between Phylogenetic Networks: Successively Cluster-Distinct Networks

 \begin{cor} There is a connected surjective $X$-digraph map $\phi: N \to ClDis(N)$.
 Moreover, $ClDis(N)$ has a wired lift into $N$. \end{cor} \begin{proof} By induction, for all $i$, each member of $S_i$ is connected, whence each member of $S_m$ is connected.
-The result follows from Theorem 4.1. \end{proof}
+The result follows from Theorems 3.1 and 4.1. \end{proof}

 We call $\phi$ the \emph{natural projection} of $N$ onto $ClDis(N)$.